Sensualité: Background, lyrics and performances

 Lyrics were written and the music composed by Albert Hammond, Shelly Peiken and Axelle Red.
 This pop song deals with a love relationship in which the physical aspect is important.
 During an interview in the French programme La Méthode Cauet, Axelle Red explained that the song originally should have been named "Sexualité" ("Sexuality" in English), but this title was cancelled as it could have been perceived too provocative.

 The song is the fourth track on the studio album Sans plus attendre.
 It also features on Axelle Red's albums French Soul as first track, and on Alive, as first track too.
 It is also available on many French and Belgian compilations, such as Bleu Blanc Tubes vol. 1, De Pré Historie 1993, Bel 90 - Het beste uit de Belpop van 1993 and 100 op 1 - De beste Belgen.

 Chart performance

-In France, the single failed to dislodge IAM with "Je danse le Mia" who topped the singles chart at the time, but it remained on the chart (top 50) for 38 weeks.
-It charted from 22 January 1994.
-It debuted at number 27, then entered the top ten three weeks later, peaked at number two for six consecutive weeks and spent 19 weeks in the top ten.

-The song was certified gold by the SNEP, the French certifier, and ranked number four on the 1993 year-end chart.
+In France, "Sensualité" debuted at number 27 on the SNEP Singles Chart on 22 January 1994, then entered the top ten three weeks later, peaked at number two for six consecutive weeks, being unable to dislodge IAM's "Je danse le Mia" which topped the chart then, and spent 19 weeks in the top ten and 38 weeks in the top 50.
+It was certified gold by the Syndicat National de l'Édition Phonographique, and ranked at number four on the 1994 year-end chart.